apache/shardingsphere/docs/community/content/contribute/vote.en.md

 +++
-title = "Accept a new committer process" weight = 12 chapter = true
+title = "New committer voting process" weight = 12
+chapter = true
 +++

-## Processes on accepting a new committer are:
+## Voting process of becoming a new committer

 **1. Start the discussion and vote in @private.
 Only current PMC member could nominate**